Trade directory · Portland metro · Maine

 2

-Submit application to Maine Department of Professional and Financial Regulation with proof of apprenticeship completion and required fees.
+File application with Maine Department of Professional and Financial Regulation including proof of experience, character references, and application fee of $85.

 3